 The adapter name is the name that appears when you run the listHBA command.
-For more information on the listHBA command, see "Viewing all Adapters in the System (listhba)" on page 43.
+For more information on the listHBA command, see "Viewing All Adapters in the System (listhba)" on page 48.

-To download a firmware image file to an adapter specified by its number, type
+To download a firmware image file to an adapter specified by its number, type oslpcfg download n=<adapter number> i=<firmware image filename> oslpcfg download n=6 i=zb200a1.prg

-'''

-oslpcfg download n=<adapter number> i=<firmware image filename>

-'''